Holographic correlators from multi-mode AdS$_5$ bubbling geometries: Mellin space correlators and superconformal Ward identity

-We have checked explicitly that the expression~\eqref{eq:H23ppp1-new} is consistent with the results of~\cite{Arutyunov:2018tvn} over the finite range of overlap.
-To our knowledge, the above expression~\eqref{eq:H23ppp1-new} for general $p$ has not appeared in the literature before, and is thus a novel compact expression for an infinite sequence of four-point correlators in the supergravity regime.
+Finally, we have also checked that our expression for $\cH_{2,3,p,p+1}$ is consistent with the generating function of~\cite{Caron-Huot:2018kta}, being, in effect, a particular Taylor expansion starting from the $\langle 2222 \rangle$ correlator of CPOs.
+These precise agreements between the explicit compact expression~\eqref{eq:H23ppp1-new} and previous works justify {\it a posteriori} our prescription for the Ward identity, and give additional evidence in support of the expressions of~\cite{Rastelli:2016nze,Rastelli:2017udc,Caron-Huot:2018kta} for tree-level four-point correlators in the supergravity regime.